ess-dmsc/demax-client/README.md

 The DEMAX User Office will be used for submission and management of deuteration proposals.
 This system is built in TypeScript with Angular CLI.

-A live version of the system (irregularly updated) can be found at https://demax.esss.app
+A live version of the system can be found at https://demax.esss.se

 ## Getting started